DonnaYoung.org internet

 No Problem, trust me, a loose schedule is workable.
 Don't let it make you crazy, or me crazy.
 I'm not crazy.

-Of course I had the option of restarting the schedule, with or without modification, after everyone recovered and I usually did.
+Of course I had the option of restarting the original schedule after everyone recovered and I usually did.

 2007-08 Altered Schedule